KonradStanski/androidAutomate/README.md

 ## Writing Scripts
 This module provides the option of importing the main androidAutomate.py file to programmatically control your automation task.
-This is an example script where the deviceId is passed during the instanciation of the device.
-The deviceId can be determined from the command `adb devices`.
-The eventId is a parameter that identifies the touchscreen hardware id.
-It is determined automatically by the funciton detEventId().
-This function can fail under certain circumstances in which case you will need to run the command `adb shell getevent -lp` and find the eventId.
-This can then be used to overwrite the incorrect eventId determined in the instanciation of the device.
 ```python
 # SAMPLE AUTOMATION SCRIPT
 from androidAutomate import Device